dkarthe/webjeda-blog/_posts/2016-01-13-how-to-add-a-sitemap-to-jekyll-blog.md

 ---
 title: How to add a sitemap to Jekyll blog
 desc: Submitting sitemap to major search engines is important to rank better on SEO.
 Jekyll blogs will not have sitemap by default but we can create one using this method.
 A sitemap is essential for search engines to index your posts and show it on teh search page.
-keywords: sitemap in jekyll blog, jekyll sitemap, sitemap for jekyll
+keywords: sitemap in Jekyll blog, Jekyll sitemap, sitemap for Jekyll
 author: sharathdt
 tags: Jekyll SEO
 ---